-Welcome to my website.
-Along with the normal content that one would expect to find on one's personal site, I in great length discuss my mental illness and history of suicide, with the intention not of attention, but of helping others who may be going through the same thing, or who may know someone else who is.
+I am Michael Crook.
+On this site, I will at great length discuss my mental illness--including bipolar disorder and schizophrenia--with the intention of helping others who may be going through the same thing, or who may know someone else who is.

 When a drunken driver claims a crash was an "accident," he or she is being disingenuous at best.
 The person in question did not drink to the point of intoxication and then get into the car--while drunk--by accident, and he or she did not put key to ignition by accident.
 He or she did not start the car and put it into gear by accident, and did not take to the roads by accident.
 Therefore, driving while drunk is never a "mistake" or an "accident."